-Finding a small eco or spa hotel in some rural area would be a nice way to feel the local atmosphere and to try a new spot at the same time.
+Finding a small luxury hotel in some rural areas would be a nice way to feel the local atmosphere and try a new spot at the same time.

-Zumaia will make up the culmination of your trip visiting the Basque region of Spain, as it has it all: marvelous views, food and places to drink, mountains, beaches, hiking, cozy atmosphere and architecture.
+Zumaia will make up the culmination of your trip visiting the Basque region of Spain, as it has it all: marvelous views, food and places to drink, mountains, beaches, hiking, a cozy atmosphere, and architecture.

 The small houses scattered over its hilly landscape will make you feel as if you happened to be in an Austrian village…at the same time, its green hills and an absolutely mind-blowing view over the beach look similar to Irish lands.